lildann/student-directory/README.md

-# student-directory
+# Student Directory

-The student directory script allows you to manage the list of students enrolled at Villains Academy.
+The student directory script:
+- accepts input of new students
+- loads csv file of current students
+- saves students on file
+- returns full list of students

 ## How to use